gnat/nc-cms/README.md

 3. Re-upload your **config.php** file and **/content** directory to the new nc-cms installation.
 Replace as necessary.

 4. Upgrade complete!
 You can confirm your update by logging into nc-cms.
 The version number is displayed in the top-left of the menu bar.
 Remember, you may need to explicitly clear your browser cache after the update in order to see all of the changes.

+### Credits and License

+Designed and maintained by Nathaniel Sabanski of NConsulting.ca.
+Licensed under the zlib/libpng license.